shasarah/xs-epi/README.md

 # xs-epi

-Crack EPI in 180 days.
+Crack EPI in 180 weeks.